WeiGao410/Pig_Latin_MicroService/README.md

 Fill in the Body with a sentence or paragraphs you like. e.g.
 ```
-    'If we didn't have stupid thoughts, we'd have no interesting thoughts at all.'
+     If we didn't have stupid thoughts, we'd have no interesting thoughts at all.
 ```
 ## Success Response